Natural Remedies for Postpartum Depression

 “The best food sources of vitamin B3 are found in beets, brewer’s yeast, beef liver, beef kidney, fish, salmon, swordfish, tuna, sunflower seeds, and peanuts.
 Bread and cereals are usually fortified with niacin.
 In addition, foods that contain tryptophan, an amino acid the body coverts into niacin, include poultry, red meat, eggs, and dairy products”.1

 Essential oils can play a great roll in altering and improving mood.
 We know lavender can calm and relax and individual, and this can be helpful for an anxious and stressed mother.
 If a gentle uplifting is required Bergamot, Grapefruit, Lemon and Sweet Orange.
 Lemon and Sweet Orange are stronger upflifters and work great in a room spray.
 If you want to feeler cleaner and unmuddled a room spray with Sweet Orange and Spearmint will do the job.
 It is also excellent to use mints and citrus oils together.
-They compliment each other and work to uplift and energize.
+They compliment each other and work to uplift Sprig of rosemary, herbs and bottle of aromatic oil for aromatherapyand energize.
 Neroli is great for calming nervousness and anxiety.
 Chamomile can assist with depression that is a moody and irritable variety.

 In a four ounce spray bottle add 3 oz. water and